regiscamimura/regiscamimura/README.md

 4. I'm a coward and for that reason I usually speak the truth.
 5. I don't mind for smiles and soft words, please don't bother with my feelings as long as you tell me the truth.
 6. I'm a good listener.
 7. I like to learn, which means I can take a lot of frustration and anger.
-I'll chew rocks, if there's a single drop of water inside it.
+I'll chew a rock if there's a single drop of water inside it.

 #### Cons